Academic Policies

 Although the administration of the College does not supervise attendance of classes, it supports the standards imposed by instructors.

-Students who, in the judgment of the instructor, have not substantially met the requirements of the course or who have been excessively absent may be considered to have withdrawn unofficially and may be given the final grade of F. See "withdrawing from courses," above.
+Students who, in the judgment of the instructor, have not substantially met the requirements of the course or who have been excessively absent may be considered to have withdrawn unofficially and may be given the final grade of F. See "Withdrawing from Courses," above.

 Religious Holidays and Attendance